-While sprints are proven ab fat melters, more recent research has shown that you don't have to go all-out to benefit.
-You just have to keep it up a little longer.
-For this workout, warm up for about 5 minutes, then pick it up to about a 7 or 8 on a 1 to 10 scale of couch to running for your life (you should be able to say a few words, but not the Pledge of Allegiance).
-Keep your pace up for 1 minute, then slow down for 1 minute.
-Start with 5 cycles of a minute hard/minute easy (10 minutes) and work up to 10 cycles (20 minutes).
+While sprints are proven ab fat-melters, more recent research has shown that you don't have to go all out to benefit — you just have to keep it up a little longer.
+For this workout, warm up for about five minutes, then pick it up to an intensity of about a seven or eight.
+(Think of a one to 10 scale, with one being “sitting on the couch” to 10 being “I'm running for my life!”
+At this mid-range intensity, you should be able to say a few words, but not recite the Pledge of Allegiance.)
+Keep your pace up for one minute, then slow down for one minute.
+Start with five cycles of a minute hard/minute easy (10 minutes) and work up to 10 cycles (20 minutes).
 Finish with a few minutes of easy cardio.

-Finally, it's time for the main event: sculpting those rock hard abs themselves.
-Still, standard-issue crunches aren't where it's at.
-The most effective exercises — as proven by scientists who place EMG electrodes onto exercisers to actually measure the muscle activity — focus on balancing and stabilizing your torso and legs rather than flexing your spine up and down.
-In fact, many of the most effective exercises hail from Pilates, the mind-body workout founded in core control.
+Finally, it's time for the main event: Sculpting those rock hard abs themselves.
+Still, standard-issue crunches aren't the most effective exercise.
+The best moves — as proven by scientists who place EMG electrodes onto exercisers to actually measure the muscle activity — focus on balancing and stabilizing your torso and legs rather than flexing your spine up and down.
+In fact, many of the most effective exercises hail from Pilates, the mind-body workout which focuses on core control.
 For the three moves that follow, focus on performing slow, controlled movements — no momentum allowed.

 Lie flat on your back on a mat or carpeted floor, arms extended overhead and legs stretched forward.
 Lift your arms straight up, perpendicular to the floor, then lift your head and shoulders and slowly peel your spine up and over your hips, arms reaching toward your toes.
 Slowly reverse back to start.
 Repeat 10 times.